 Once you have completed any 2-day face-to-face, or 3-day virtual, DV-alert workshop you can return again and again to build on your knowledge by attending the 1-day focused face-to-face workshops each covering different topics and contexts where domestic and family violence occur: Women with Disability, First Nations, Multicultural, Engaging with Interpreters, Men who use Violence and Gendered Violence in Diverse Communities.

-Once the required courses of the Assessment pathway have been completed, learners will be eligible to enrol in an assessment session which is aligned to the nationally recognised unit of competency CHCDFV001 Recognise and response appropriately to domestic and family violence.
+Once the required courses of the Assessment pathway have been completed, learners will be eligible to enrol in an assessment session which is aligned to the nationally recognised unit of competency CHCDFV001 Recognise and respond appropriately to domestic and family violence.
 Upon successful completion of the assessment, a Statement of Attainment will be issued by Lifeline Australia RTO 88036.